-It doesn’t take much to kill the zombies in WWZ, as stragglers and even hordes can be taken down with a couple hits to the body or a single headshot.
-However, there are some special zombie types that require more strategy and coordination with your team.
+It doesn’t take much to kill the zombies in WWZ, as stragglers and even hordes can be taken down with a couple of hits to the body or a single headshot.
+However, some special zombie types require more strategy and coordination with your team.
 Let’s go over the best ways for dealing with each of them:

 The Hazmat is a special zombie type that can be seen wearing a bright yellow hazmat suit that’s filled with poisonous gas.
 Killing one with any method other than a headshot will create a field of toxic gas that deals damage over time.
 It’s best to deal with the Hazmat as soon as you spot it, ideally from long-range.

-The Creeper, or as I like to call them, ‘Lurkers’, cause they’re always hiding somewhere waiting to pounce on an unsuspecting player.
-These are probably the most annoying zombie type since they attack when you’re least expecting it.
+The Creeper, or as I like to call them, ‘Lurkers’ because they’re always hiding somewhere waiting to pounce on an unsuspecting player.
+These are probably the most annoying zombie types since they attack when you’re least expecting it.
 It’s best to shoot Creepers as soon as you spot one.

 Barbed Wire – Can trap and kill zombies.
 Currently have an exploit that allows you to stand safely in the middle of barbed wire where zombies can’t reach.